polterguy/polterguy.github.io/dashboard/configuration/index.md

 UI elements to help you configure things such as OpenAI and SMTP, giving you a graphical user interface to edit some of its most important parts.

-## Frontend configuration
+## CORS

-The `magic:frontend:urls` section allows you to explicitly specify CORS, implying frontend URLs that are allowed to retrieve data from the backend.
+The `magic:frontend:urls` section allows you to explicitly specify CORS, implying frontend URLs that are allowed to retrieve data from your backend.
 Its default setting implies _all_ URLs are allowed to retrieve data from your backend, but sometimes you need to explicitly specify one or more URLs here.
 You can do this by adding a comma separated list of URLs in this setting.

 ## SMTP configuration

 The `magic:smtp` section allows you to specify which SMTP server Magic should use for sending emails.
-This section allows you to specify which SMTP server settings to use when sending emails.
-Most parts of this section is self explanatory, but the `from` section is the default from name and address to use, which is only used if an email is sent _without_ explicitly declaring who it originated from.
+Most parts of
+this section are self explanatory, but the `from` section is the default from name and address to use, which is only used if an email is sent _without_ explicitly declaring who it originated from.

 ## Database configuration